periodyctom/Hydrogen.Entities/Documentation~/singleton-converter-system.md

 ## **BlobRefData&lt;T&gt;**

-The BlobRefData&lt;T&gt; struct provides a simple generic way of storing a BlobAssetReference&lt;T&gt; as an [IComponentData](https://docs.unity3d.com/Packages/com.unity.entities@0.1/manual/component_data.html) struct.
+The BlobRefData&lt;T&gt; struct provides a simple generic way of storing a BlobAssetReference&lt;T&gt; as an [IComponentData](https://docs.unity3d.com/Packages/com.unity.entities@0.3/manual/component_data.html) struct.
 It provides a ```ref T Resolve``` getter property for direct access to the blob data, and only contains the BlobAssetReference&lt;T&gt; as it's value.

+## **SingletonChanged**

+The SingletonChanged component marks a converter that's value was successfully set as the singleton value.
+You can use this to [react to singleton loads and changes](./reacting-to-singleton-changes.md) for doing additional setup, if needed.

+## **SingletonUnchanged**

+The SingletonUnchanged component marks a converter that's value was not set as the singleton.
+You can use this to [respond to/diagnose change issues](./reacting-to-singleton-changes#handling-conversion-issues).

 # Working Examples
-For more examples, see Hydrogen.Entities.Tests and Hydrogen.Entities.Hybrid.Tests for to both verify the package is working correctly and to
+For more examples, see the samples that come with the package.